stavrosvl7/faceit_stavrosvl7/readme.md

 ### Assumptions

-For demonstration purposes , when a new user is added , the consumed event calls another microservice which is fetching all users that exist in database and everything is working according to task.
+For demonstration purposes , when a new user is added , the consumed event calls another microservice by injecting our User controller.
+In a bigger application we could create separate services for every Entity like UserService and microservices could communicate through this service and call each other. which is fetching all users that exist in database and everything is working according to task.